Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 - Pass `git diff` output via pipe (don't run difit directly)

-- difit starts in background and browser opens automatically
+- difit launches in background, browser opens automatically

 Conclusion

-I've introduced the "handoff" commands I regularly ask Claude Code to perform.
-While these are all simple commands, when built into skills or slash commands, they comfortably pass work to the human side at the end of tasks.
+I've introduced "handover" type commands I usually ask Claude Code to perform.
+While these are all simple commands, incorporating them into skills and slash commands allows Claude Code to smoothly transfer to the human side at the end of tasks, making them comfortable to use.

-While writing this blog, I asked Claude Code "Are there other useful commands?"
+While writing this blog, I asked Claude Code "What other useful commands are there?"
 It suggested several:

 say- macOS command that reads text aloud

-- I don't use it, but notification-type features might be better with Hooks
+- I don't use it, but notifications might be better done with Hooks

-- Reference: Notify work completion with Claude Code Hooks - DevelopersIO
+- Reference: Notify when work is completed with Claude Code Hooks - DevelopersIO

 osascript- Command to execute AppleScript

-- Seems widely applicable for macOS app operation and notifications
+- Seems widely applicable for macOS app operations and displaying notifications

 qlmanage -p- Preview with Quick Look